 'Five nations' 500-mile cycle challenge in aid of mayor's charity

-Coun Peter Brooks is preparing to set off on the ride which will take him from County Durham to Stranraer, in Scotland, where he will cross the Irish Sea to Belfast, before riding down to Dublin and then crossing to Holyhead, in Wales; before heading back to Durham via Liverpool.
+Coun Peter Brooks is preparing to set off on the ride which will take him from County Durham to Stranraer, in Scotland; across the Irish Sea to Belfast, in Northern Ireland; down to Dublin, in the Republic of Ireland; and then crossing to Holyhead, in Wales; before heading back to Durham via Liverpool.

-All funds raised from the journey, which is expected to be slightly under 500miles, will be donated to Age UK, the nominated charity of fellow councillor Katie Corrigan, who became the youngest Mayor of Durham in June 2019 aged 27.
+And all funds raised from the journey, which is expected to be slightly under 500 miles, will be donated to Age UK, the nominated charity of fellow councillor Katie Corrigan, who became the youngest Mayor of Durham in June 2019 aged 27.